ali1naqvi/ali-naq/content/publication/Vector-TPGs/index.md

 # Publication type.
 # Accepts a single type but formatted as a YAML list (for Hugo requirements).
 # Enter a publication type from the CSL standard.
-publication_types: ["Book Chaper"]
+publication_types: ["Book Chapter"]

 # Publication name and optional abbreviated publication name.
-publication: ""
+publication: In *Genetic Programming Theory & Practice XXI*
-publication_short: ""
+publication_short: In *GPTP XXI*

-abstract: Tangled Program Graphs (TPGs) are highly modular, hierarchical representations for genetic programming that are well-suited to multitask learning in visual reinforcement learning and temporal sequence prediction domains.
-In this work, we describe how TPGs can evolve versatile problem solvers that are capable of solving multiple problems from different domains simultaneously.
-A single evolved solver can predict actions in discrete and continuous control tasks, as well as perform generative time-series prediction.
-All tasks are partially observable and explicitly require the solvers to dynamically update an internal mental model of the environment at runtime.
-We test an expanded set of memory types and operations, and show how they benefit TPGs without significant additional computational cost.
+abstract: Tangled Program Graphs (TPGs) are highly modular, hierarchical representations for genetic programming that are well-suited to multitask learning in temporal sequence prediction tasks such as control and time series forecasting.
+In this work, we expand the simple scalar register machines traditionally used in TPGs to include vector and matrix memory and operations.
+This helps TPGs evolve versatile agents that are capable of solving partially-observable control and forecasting problems simultaneously.
+A single agent can predict actions in discrete and continuous control tasks, as well as perform generative time-series prediction
 tags:
 - Evolutionary Computation